starkbaknet/web-spider/README.md

 | `MAX_CONCURRENCY` | Number of concurrent tasks         | `10`                   |
 | `MAX_PAGES`       | Maximum number of pages to crawl   | `100`                  |

-Modify these values in the `docker-compose.yml` file as needed.
+Modify these values in the `docker-compose.yml` file as needed and then rename `.env.example` to `.env` and modify values same as `docker-compose.yml`.

 ---